 |Qualified expenses||Tuition, required enrollment fees, and course materials that a student needs for course of study whether or not the materials are bought at the educational institution as a condition of enrollment or attendance.

 ||Tuition and required enrollment fees (including amounts required to be paid to the institution for course-related books, supplies, and equipment).|

 Payments made in 2017 for academic periods beginning in 2017 or beginning in the first 3 months of 2018

 Filers and students must have a TIN by the due date of their 2017 return (including extensions)

 |Educational Institution's EIN||You must provide the educational institution's employer identification number (EIN) on your Form 8863|

 For additional information about Education Credits, please refer to:

 What is the tax benefit for interest paid on educational loans?

-If your modified adjusted gross income (MAGI) is less than $75,000 ($150,000 if filing a joint return) there is a special deduction allowed for paying interest on a student loan (also known as an education loan) used for higher education.
-For most taxpayers, MAGI is the adjusted gross income as figured on their federal income tax return before subtracting any deduction for student loan interest.
-This deduction can reduce the amount of your income subject to tax by up to $2,500 in 2012.
+Generally, personal interest you pay, other than certain mortgage interest, isn't deductible on your tax return.
+However, if your modified adjusted gross income (MAGI) is less than $80,000 ($165,000 if filing a joint return), you may be allowed a special deduction for paying interest on a student loan (also known as an education loan) used for higher education.
+For most taxpayers, MAGI is the adjus-ted gross income as figured on their federal income tax re-turn before subtracting any deduction for student loan in-terest.
+This deduction can reduce the amount of your income subject to tax by up to $2,500.

-The student loan interest deduction is taken as an adjustment to income.
-You may claim this deduction even if you do not itemize deductions on Schedule A.
+The student loan interest deduction is claimed as an adjustment to income.
+This means you can claim this deduction even if you do not itemize deductions on Schedule A (Form 1040).